Getting ready for your yoga session and arriving at the studio

 What to bring

-The only essentials are yourself and your yoga mat and a water bottle, in case you feel thristy.
+The only essentials are yourself and your yoga mat and a water bottle, in case you feel thirsty.

 What to wear

-Wear comfortable, stretchy clothes that won't restrict your freedom of movement in any way.
+Wear comfortable, stretchy clothes that won't restrict your freedom of movement.
 We practice in bare feet because feet are sensitive and grippy.
 Socks are too slippy.
 So please slip your shoes and socks off outside the studio door.
+If you are sensitive about being in bare feet for any reason, you're not alone :-) Please let me know?
+I'll point you to a site where you can buy special grippy yoga socks.

 At the end of each practice we lie down for ten minutes for deep relaxation.
 Your body cools down.
 So please bring along whatever you feel you may need to make sure you stay warm and comfortable... socks, a cardi, or a throw perhaps?